China (Asia)Advice for All Destinations Vaccinations Malaria Other Health Risks Alerts News

 - Selectively advised vaccines - only for those individuals at highest risk: Cholera; Japanese Encephalitis.

-Yellow fever vaccination certificate required for travellers aged 9 months or over arriving from countries with risk of yellow fever transmission and for all travellers having transited through the airport of a country with risk of yellow fever transmission.
-This requirement does not apply to travellers whose itineraries are limited to Hong Kong and Macao.
+Yellow fever vaccination certificate required for travellers aged 9 months or over arriving from countries with risk of yellow fever transmission and for all travellers having transited for more than 12 hours through the airport of a country with risk of yellow fever transmission.

 Notes on the diseases mentioned above